marcoleino/eyeDoPy/README.md

 Opt stands for Optimized for Mobile.

-Our network is adapted from MobileNet, with a larger input size of 768x576 designed for image classification tasks that involve a smaller object within the image (such as a traffic light).
-Certain layers from MobileNet v2 were removed for the network to run at a near real-time frame rate (21 fps), but still maintain high accuracy.
-You can find LytNet structure in the readme at ImVisible repo.
+The network model is adapted from a MobileNetV2, with a larger input size of 768x576 designed for a image classification task that involves a smaller object within the image (such as a traffic light).

 ## Conversion
-We wrote the code that convert Pytorch model to TorchScript and then we have integrated it inside Android.
+The code that converts a Pytorch model to a TorchScript one is the file "fromPTtoPTScript.py".

-The network need structure that need transposed shape so we have switched height/width/channel to channel/height/width with Numpy transpose function.
-See fromPTtoPTScript.py for more information about.
+The network needs a [batch, channels, height, width] shape.
+See fromPTtoPTScript.py for more information about it.

 ## Application
 We developed an Android Application that use the model converted.
 You can find the repo here: https://github.com/marcoleino/eyeDo_Android/tree/master